‘Just got to suck it up:’ Masks mandatory in Australian city

-CANBERRA, Australia (AP) — There were few bare faces among rush-hour commuters in Australia’s second-largest city on Thursday morning as Melbourne residents were largely complying with a new law making face coverings compulsory.
+CANBERRA, Australia — There were few bare faces among rush-hour commuters in Australia’s second-largest city on Thursday as Melbourne residents were largely complying with a new law making face coverings compulsory.

 Melbourne and neighboring semi-rural Mitchell Shire are coronavirus hot spots that have been in lockdown for two weeks.
 Wearing a mask or face covering in public became mandatory for Melbourne’s 5 million residents from 11:59 p.m. on Wednesday.